kookiatsuetrong/start-web/README.md

-# framework
+# Minimal Framework
-Java framework for web application and web service
+A minimal style of Java framework for web application and web service

 ```
 1. Clone the project